ayoayco/notes/WebDev/Docker/docker-for-web-dev.md

-# Notes on Using Docker for Web Development
+# Docker for Web Dev Notes Part 1

 These are my notes while going through Pluralsight course: "Docker for Web Developers"

 ## Why use docker as a developer?